matttpj/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines-P2.md

   4. Apply a perspective transform to rectify binary image ("birds-eye view").
   5. Detect lane pixels and fit to find the lane boundary.
   6. Determine the curvature of the lane and vehicle position with respect to center.
-  7. Warp the detected lane boundaries back onto the original image.
-  8. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+  7. Warp the detected lane boundaries back onto the original image and show estimation of lane curvature and vehicle position.
-  9. Run project videos of a car driving down the freeway through the image processing pipeline.
+  8. Run project videos of a car driving down the freeway through the image processing pipeline.
- 10. Discuss challenging aspects of the project.
+  9. Discuss challenging aspects of the project.

 ## Image References